Baking bacon in the oven? You can do that??!!

-Yes, you can!!
-I will show you how to bake bacon in the oven with little to no effort.
-When you make oven baked bacon there are no more splattering grease burns AND each piece comes out perfectly EVERY single time.
+Can you really make bacon in the oven?
+Yes, you can!
+I will show you how to bake bacon in the oven with very little effort.
+When you make oven-baked bacon, there are no more splattering grease burns, the clean-up is super easy,

 Can you bake bacon in the oven?